djlucas/initd/README.md

 - **initctl** - Service control interface compatible with systemd's systemctl (a symlink provided)
 - **journalctl** - Log query wrapper for traditional syslog that mimics some of systemd's journalctl
 - Standard targets (rescue, multi-user, graphical)
-- Drop-in compatibility with existing systemd unit files (will convert on the fly if a systemd service is enabled)
+- Drop-in compatibility with existing systemd unit files (converts on the fly if a systemd service is enabled)

 ### Per-User Daemons

-1. Root seeds per-user settings: `initctl user enable alice supervisor timer`
+- Root seeds per-user settings: `initctl user enable alice supervisor timer`
-2. Enable the boot helper: `systemctl enable --now initd-user-manager.service`
+- Enable the boot helper: `systemctl enable --now initd-user-manager.service`
-3. Users manage their units under `~/.config/initd/user/`; `initctl --user …` targets the user instance
+- Users manage their units under `~/.config/initd/user/`; `initctl --user …` targets the user instance
-4. Optional (Linux + elogind): `loginctl enable-linger alice` provides session manager persistence, independent of the initd reboot-persistence helpers above.
+- `loginctl enable-linger` is not necessary (but can be used if elogind is present) - independent for portability

 ## Credits

-Many of the service scripts for sysinit.target (checkfs, console, createfiles, localnet, modules-load, mountvirtfs, udev-retry, udev-trigger) were adapted from the [Linux From Scratch bootscripts](https://github.com/lfs-book/lfs/tree/trunk/bootscripts) project.
+All of the reference units were adapted from the [Linux From Scratch bootscripts](https://github.com/lfs-book/lfs/tree/trunk/bootscripts) project.

-## Architecture

 ## Differentiating Features